What is an Animal Scientist?

 - Deoxyribonucleic acid DNA sequence analysis software

-What education or degrees do I need to become an Animal Scientist?
+What work experience do I need to become an Animal Scientist?

 Those interested in being an Animal Scientist may also be interested in: